xaviermarquez1991/project-1/README.md

 2. CSS
 3. Javascript

-# Potential Future Updates
+# Getting Started:
+Click the following link to launch the game.
+[Let's Play BlackJack!](https://xaviermarquez1991.github.io/project-1/)

+# Next Steps:
 1. The addition of sounds when the users or dealer wins, busts or is dealt a BlackJack.
 2. Responsive animation of the cards being dealt and shuffled.
 3. Expansion of the gameboard to allow for multiple players.

-# Getting Started
-Click the following link to launch the game.
-[Let's Play BlackJack!](https://xaviermarquez1991.github.io/project-1/)